Josh O'Connor: Artistry

 Francis Lee, director of God's Own Country, has described O'Connor as "one of those rare actors that is a real shape-shifter".
-His performance in the movie "confirmed his place on casting agents' scouting radar as one of those subtle, humble chameleons who can disappear into parts and are dubbed 'actor's actors'."

 O'Connor experimented with method acting for his role in God's Own Country.
 He described his experience for Interview magazine:I had my own book of senses—paintings and drawings that I'd done and ideas I had.
 From there, I worked physically with Francis about how this guy would look.
 By the end of the film I was so skinny; I was gaunt.
 It was horrific.
 I was in character the whole way through.
 It was really lonely and hard.
 I don't think I'd do it again.
 You isolate yourself from all your friends.
 The Crown creator Peter Morgan has compared O'Connor to former Barcelona midfielder Andrés Iniesta, a footballer with massive but unobtrusive skill.
 "I was drawn to his sensitivity and the fact that he was complex but likable," Morgan said on casting O'Connor as Prince Charles.
 Olivia Colman praised him for the tenderness he displayed on-screen, as well as his ability to inhabit the role: "Fragility, sparkle, strength, doubt: It’s all there in a second.
 Every scene we had together became my favorite scene."

 Other ventures

 O'Connor created the Waterlogged initiative to raise funds for Mind, a mental health charity working across England and Wales.
 Inspired by his mother who swam 60 times in her 60th year and by Roger Deakin's Waterlog, he attempted 30 swims around the UK and Ireland in his 30th year.
 In January 2020, he and Olivia Colman visited the Stars Appeal, which aims to enhance the patient experience at the Salisbury District Hospital.
 In December 2020, he and Emma Corrin offered their company for tea as part of a series of prize draws in support for War Child UK's Torn From Home appeal.

-In March 2021, he starred in Loewe's campaign shot in the Baja California desert for the Eye/Loewe/Nature collection made with sustainable thinking and recycling ethos.
+Since 2017, O'Connor has been a brand ambassador for Loewe.
+In March 2021, he starred in Loewe's campaign shot in the Baja California desert for the Eye / Loewe / Nature collection made with sustainable thinking and recycling ethos.
 It pledged 15 euros of every sale to Fundación Global Nature, a charity for the protection of wildlife species in danger of extinction.

+In December 2025 O'Connor hosted Season 51, Episode 8 of Saturday Night Live with musical guest Lily Allen.

+In January 2026, he was announced as a brand ambassador for Dior.
+Furthermore, in September 2026, O'Connor starred in a surreal short film for A24 and Dior.
+The short also features Drew Starkey, Sophie Wilde, Sabrina Carpenter, Camille Cottin all play fashion designer Jonathan Anderson - alongside Jonathan Anderson himself.